Posts Tagged With: Cauldron

 EARTH Cauldron

-Layer salt, wax shavings, three powered or ground herbs, lighter fluid and ivy leaves in the cauldron while focus and chanting.
+Layer salt, wax shavings, three powered or ground herbs, fighter fluid and ivy leaves in the cauldron while focus and chanting.
 Use a candle to light it.
 When the smoke starts to roll, extinguish the cauldron by putting the lid on.

 AIR Cauldron

-Using tongs, put a chunk of dry ice in a small glass or ceramic bowl and place the bowl on a cloth in the bottom of the cauldron.
+Using tongs, put a chunk of dry ice is a small glass or ceramic bowl and place the bowl on a cloth in the bottom of the cauldron.
 Allow the cauldron to smoke as long as the ice lasts.
 The mists create excellent images for scrying.

 FIRE Cauldron